 Ohm’s Law: Voltage (V) = Current (I) x Resistance (R)

-Energy that is lost to resistance will turn into heat, and this is what causing the battery to get warm when discharging at high current.
-It might even “go puffed” (become swollen) in some extreme cases.
+Energy that is lost to resistance will turn into heat, and this is what causes the battery to get warm when discharging at high current.
+The pack can even become swollen (or “puff”) in extreme cases.

-Since V=I*R, to maintain the same desire current, the voltage required would be proportional to resistance.
-That means if the IR is high in your battery, you will have bad voltage sags.
-When voltage drops, your motor will lose RPM and the aircraft will feel “lack of punch”.
+Since the formula V=I*R is constant, to maintain the desired current, the voltage required is proportional to resistance.
+That means if you have a high IR in your battery, you will suffer from bad voltage sag when using the throttle aggressively.
+When the voltage of your battery drops, your motor will lose RPM and the aircraft will lack “punch”.

 Can You Trust C Rating?

-C rating could be an useful tool, unfortunately many RC LiPo manufacturers nowadays overstate C-rating values for marketing purposes.
-Therefore, while it’s an indication of how good a LiPo is, it’s not everything.
-Try to find out about batteries’ true and overall performance by looking up third party tests and reviews whenever possible.
+C rating can be a useful tool to help you select a LiPo pack, unfortunately many RC LiPo manufacturers nowadays overstate C-rating values for marketing purposes.
+Therefore, while C rating is an indication of how good a LiPo is, it’s not everything.